 It's important not to feed a Giant Schnauzer just before they go out for a walk or when they have just come back from one.
 The reason being that these dogs are liable to develop bloat thanks to the fact they are so deep chested.

-If you are looking to buy a Giant Schnauzer, you would need to pay anything from £700 to over £1200 for a well-bred pedigree puppy.
-The cost of insuring a male 3-year-old male Giant Schnauzer in northern England would be £35.39 a month for basic cover but for a lifetime policy, this would set you back £114.59 a month (quote as of March 2016).
-When insurance companies calculate a pet's premium, they factor in a few things and this includes where you live in the UK and a dog's age and whether or not they have been neutered or spayed.
+If you are looking to buy a Giant Schnauzer you would need to pay anything from £700 to over £1200 for a well-bred pedigree puppy.
+The cost of insuring a male 3-year-old male Giant Schnauzer in northern England would be £37.79 a month for basic cover but for a lifetime policy this would set you back £116.21 a month (quote as of December 2017).
+When insurance companies calculate a pet's premium they factor in a few things and this includes where you live in the UK and a dog's age and whether they have been neutered or spayed.

-When it comes to food costs, you need to buy the best quality food whether wet or dry, to feed your dog throughout their lives making sure it suits the different stages of their lives.
+When it comes to food costs you need to buy the best quality food whether wet or dry to feed your dog throughout their lives making sure it suits the different stages of their lives.
 This would set you back between £40 - £60 a month.
-On top of all of this, you would need to factor in veterinary costs if you want to share your home with a Giant Schnauzer and this includes their initial vaccinations, their annual boosters, the cost of neutering or spaying your dog when the time is right and then their yearly health checks, all of which quickly adds up to over a £1500 a year.
+On top of this you would need to factor in veterinary costs if you want to share your home with a Giant Schnauzer and this includes their initial vaccinations their annual boosters the cost of neutering or spaying your dog when the time is right and then their yearly health checks all of which quickly adds up to over a £1500 a year.

-As a rough guide, the average cost to keep and care for one of these dogs would be between £100 to £180 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree Giant Schnauzer puppy, bearing in mind that you also might need to go on a waiting list to own one.
+As a rough guide the average cost to keep and care for one of these dogs would be between £100 to £180 a month depending on the level of insurance cover you opt to buy for your dog but this does not include the initial cost of buying a well-bred healthy Kennel Club registered pedigree Giant Schnauzer puppy bearing in mind that you also might need to go on a waiting list to own one.